Published on 2021-05-20

 EGRVLR Gravel E-bike Concept

-Carbon fiber is sought after for everything from bicycle design to formula one racing because it’s lighter, stronger and more stiff than the widely-used aluminum.
-But, the problem is, carbon fiber is still quite impact-sensitive.
-So, while cyclists have benefited from lighter bikes and the improved damping and torsional stiffness of carbon fiber, the bikes have had their limitations.
-If you crash your racing or mountain bike, the impact could be enough to total the carbon fiber frame.
+Carbon fiber is sought after for bicycle design and Formula One racing because it’s lighter, stronger, and stiffer than aluminum.
+However, carbon fiber is quite impact-sensitive.
+Cyclists benefit from lighter bikes and improved damping and torsional stiffness, but these bikes have limitations.
+A crash can total the carbon fiber frame.

-However, Covestro’s Maezio® thermoplastic carbon fiber composite can offer much more durability and impact resistance, combining strong carbon fibers with the power and flexibility of thermoplastics, such as polycarbonate (PC).
-Right now, this material is being used successfully across sectors and within many industries — our study on the gravel bike frame being the latest.
+Covestro’s Maezio® thermoplastic carbon fiber composite offers more durability and impact resistance.
+It combines strong carbon fibers with the flexibility of thermoplastics like polycarbonate (PC).
+This material is being used successfully across various sectors.
+Our study on the gravel bike frame is the latest application.

-Until recently, much of the carbon fiber production has been centered in Asia.
-But REIN4CED, which is based in Belgium, is bringing the process here to Europe.
-Using an automated production process that handles the material in an accurate, precise manner, this design study can become a reality quickly and efficiently right here on the continent where gravel bike riding has become increasingly popular in destinations like Germany and Norway.
+Until recently, much carbon fiber production was centered in Asia.
+REIN4CED, based in Belgium, is bringing the process to Europe.
+Using an automated production process, they handle the material accurately and precisely.
+This design study can become a reality quickly and efficiently in Europe, where gravel bike riding is popular in destinations like Germany and Norway.

 Covestro’s Maezio® thermoplastic carbon fiber composite